Revi-Studios/Flutter-Todo-app/README.md

 Options:
 - Download the **latest released** version from [releases](https://github.com/Revi-Studios/Flutter-Todo-app/releases/tag/1.0).

-- Clone the latest repository and build it your self.
-Se [Building Guide](#building-the-app-your-self) for help
+- Clone the latest repository and build it yourself.
+Se [Building Guide](#how-do-i-build-the-application-myself) for help

 ## How do I build the application myself?